Food

 You’ve planned your meals and shopped to a list; now ensure you store your food correctly so it doesn’t spoil before you use it.

-CHECK EXPIRY DATES
+CHECK EXPIRY DATES REGULARLY

-EAT ALL THE BITS!
+EAT ALL THE BITS

 Bread crusts broccoli stalks, beetroot leaves and potato skins are often chopped off and thrown away, but they’re perfectly fine to eat directly or used as an ingredient to the recipe.